Build static API reference documentation

 The reference-docs CLI tool creates static API documentation (HTML, JS and CSS files) which opens instantly.

-If you update your API definition, you will need to rebuild your documentation.
+If you update your API definition, you need to rebuild your documentation.
 For this purpose, you can set up a build step for each API definition change.
 This is exactly what our Workflows product does.

 This feature is only available in our Enterprise plans.